 This is the first time talking about the gastritis diet (and my own erosive gastritis diagnosis) on this blog so I’ve given a little overview here; feel free to scroll straight down to the recipe as desired.
 Gastritis – the inflammation and potential erosion of the stomach lining and an array of associated symptoms – is also explained in more detail, in case you think you might have it, or you are just learning.
 Ongoing acid reflux and other digestive ailments should always be investigated by your doctor.

 Fermented foods are sometimes recommended; but in my case, I have been very sensitive to acidic foods so currently mostly avoid them.
-(You can imagine that’s really tough for the guy who started a blog, created a Facebook fermentation group of over 37k members, and wrote two cookbooks dedicated to pickles, kimchi, fermented hot sauce and the like.)
+(You can imagine that’s really tough for the guy who started a blog, created a Facebook fermentation group of over 40k members, and wrote two cookbooks dedicated to pickles, kimchi, fermented hot sauce and the like.)

 One thing to note is that pickled and spicy foods, and really your diet in general, don’t directly cause gastritis.
 Believe it or not, this is widely agreed upon in the medical community.
 It can be caused from stress, physical factors like radiation therapy, from alcohol or smoking, immune conditions, some medications, and other reasons.
 A really common one is a bacteria called H. Pylori but this has a course of treatment that usually solves the gastritis pretty quickly.
 But once chronic gastritis is in place, the foods you choose will tend to either exacerbate the symptoms, or not.
-Some foods are even thought by some to play a healing role.
+Some foods are even thought to play a healing role.

-Certainly the less processed and more nutritious the food, the better outcomes I expect, so I’m here today to share an amazing acid-free, gastritis-friendly dressing that has made eating salads possible again for me!
+Certainly the less processed and more nutritious the food, the better outcomes to expect, so I’m here today to share an amazing acid-free, gastritis-friendly dressing that has made eating salads possible again for me!

 One food that everyone can agree is super healthy, and allows for limitless variations on, is salad.
 I also just love it, you know, with a really good dressing.
 Add in some heavy hitters like avocado and tuna, grilled chicken, or shrimp, and suddenly you have a filling meal perfect for this diet!
-(Assuming you’re using veggies that are agreeable to you and the lettuces you choose, if any, are okay; some with gastritis have raw vegetable and lettuce sensitivities and this just needs to be figured out.
-In my case, raw carrots can really cause my gut to burn; others have told me cucumbers were a problem, but these are great for me.)

 So I figured salad could be an easy way to eat well and supply easier, unprocessed foods to digest.
 Except for that dang dressing conundrum!
 Seriously, have you noticed that every dressing has some serious acid in it?
 Whether it’s balsamic vinegar, white wine vinegar, citric acid, etc., there was nothing for me.
 And what good is a salad without dressing!?